krzysu/mashaclimbing/src/posts/2018-asia-travel/06-ho-chi-minh.md

 ---
 path: '/exploring-ho-chi-minh-city-saigon-pushrockclimbing-vietnam/'
-title: Exploring Ho Chi Minh City (Saigon) & Climbing @PUSHROCKCLIMBING // Vietnam
+title: Exploring Ho Chi Minh City (Saigon) & Climbing at Push Rock // Vietnam
 date: '2018-03-23'
 published: true
 tags: ['travel', 'indoor']
 image: './06-ho-chi-minh.jpg'
+seo: 'Our first stop in Vietnam was Ho Chi Minh City.
+Watch a video about a busy life of Saigon - never stopping traffic, street vendors, constant motorbike horns.
+Watch about climbing in Ho Chi Minh City in Push Rock gym.'
 ---

 Our first stop in Vietnam was Ho Chi Minh City.
 Right from the airport we jumped into the busy life of the city - never stopping traffic, street vendors and constant motorbike horns.
 That's a unique spirit of Saigon and I personally love it :) I'm happy to share a video of our short staying there.